acrobat130/twittler/README.md

 # How to use this repository

+1. Fork and clone this repository.
-To view the Twittler feed, do one of the following:
+2. To view the Twittler feed, do one of the following:
-  1. Open the `index.html` file in your Chrome browser.
+  * Open the `index.html` file in your Chrome browser.
-  2. In your terminal, navigate to this repository and type `python -m SimpleHTTP Server`.
+  * In your terminal, navigate to this repository and type `python -m SimpleHTTP Server`.
 In your Chrome browser, navigate to `localhost:8000`.

 # Twittler functionality